btsouts/MAVSDK/example/payload_mission/README.md

+# Payload Mission

-This program aims to take a list of waypoints, each with a specific deadline, and create a flight trajectory that minimises the number of missed deadlines.
+This program aims to take a list of waypoints from the path generator, and upload it to a drone running PX4.
 Drone and waypoint information is read from the input.txt file.

 The input format in the input.txt file is: